uq-aibe-owner/spir-oz/README.md

 # SPIR-Oz
-A Simple, Powerful, Intersectoral and Regional model of Australia (SPIR-Oz: pronounced as in the name Spyros) inspired by the Australian Treasury's Intersectoral Model (TIM).
+A Simple, Powerful, Intersectoral and Regional model of Australia (SPIR-Oz: pronounced as in the name Spyros) inspired, in part, by the Australian Treasury's Intersectoral Model (TIM).
 Spyros is an abbreviation of Spyridon (Σπυρίδων), which, in ancient Greek, means "basket used to carry seeds".

 ## Purpose
 With this model we aim to help policy makers sow the seeds of future growth and prosperity in Australia.
 We aim to answer questions such as: what is the present value of an Australia-wide net-zero emissions target for 2050?
 What carbon price/tax will achieve it?
 And, on a regional and sectoral basis, what is the additional value of a Queensland-specific net-zero target for 2050?